 ST. MICHAEL’S EMERGENCY ROOM TAKES YOUR INSURANCE

 We understand that there are a lot of questions about how to pay for your medical care.
 It can be stressful, confusing, and one of the major reasons people do not seek medical care.
 Here are some FAQs about our insurance policies.
 Contact us if you have any questions.

-St. Michael’s Emergency Rooms are not “in-network” for any insurance provider, but we will accept all private insurance plans at “in-network” rates, including but not limited to Cigna, Blue Cross, United Healthcare, and Aetna, along with more than 200 other plans.
+St. Michael’s Elite Hospital is not “in-network” for any insurance provider, but we will file your claim with all private insurance plans at “in-network” rates, including but not limited to Cigna, Blue Cross, United Healthcare, and Aetna, along with more than 200 other plans.

 What “filing a claim” means to you: St. Michael’s Emergency Rooms will file the insurance for you.
 You will not have to do the paperwork.
 Patients are responsible for co-pays, applicable deductibles, co-insurance, and any out-of-pocket cost per your insurance agreement.
 Please contact us immediately if you have any questions regarding your explanation of benefits or billing.

 YOUR INSURANCE MUST PAY FOR AN ER VISIT WHETHER IT’S “IN NETWORK” OR “OUT OF NETWORK”